Removing a Lien in North Carolina

 - Your lienholder must complete the bottom portion of the form indicating they’re releasing ownership of the vehicle because you’ve satisfied the lien.

 - All documents from your lienholder, including the original car title and any other proof of lien release paperwork.

 - An acceptable proof of identity.

-- NC DMV office locations accept cash, personal checks (must be accompanied by 2 forms of identification), money orders, and major credit and debit cards.
+- NC DMV office locations accept cash, personal checks, money orders, and major credit and debit cards.